SPSS » Getting to Know SPSS » Working with Variables

 SPSS Align Button To align the text or numbers in Data View, click in the appropriate Align cell.

 SPSS Measure Button To label the scale of data, click in the appropriate Measure cell.
-In our example, we need to select the "Nominal" value.
+In our example, we need to select the SPSS nominal measure value.

 Working with Variables

-Published with written permission from SPSS Inc, an IBM Company.
+Published with written permission from SPSS Statistics, IBM Corporation.

-You can now see the results of your labelling by clicking the SPSS Convert Button button in the Data Editor View as shown below:
+You can now see the results of your labelling by clicking on the SPSS value labels button button in the toolbar at the top of the Data Editor, as highlighted below:

 Working with Variables

-Published with written permission from SPSS Inc, an IBM Company.
+Published with written permission from SPSS Statistics, IBM Corporation.

 1